KarthikSaladi047/Kubernetes-from-Scratch-Project/README.md

 Kubernetes, also known as K8s, is an open source system for managing containerized applications across multiple hosts.
 It provides basic mechanisms for deployment, maintenance, and scaling of applications.
 Kubernetes is hosted by the Cloud Native Computing Foundation (CNCF).

-KeY Features of Kubernetes are:
+Key Features of Kubernetes are:

 - Automated rollouts and rollbacks
 - Service discovery and load balancing